MahediMhl/Assessments_Esk/README.md

 # Assessments_Esk
+====Please check the master branch===

-Download the zip from this repo open in visual studio restore the packages run the test verify
+1. Download the zip from this repo
+2. open in visual studio
+3. restore the packages
+4. run the test verify